rsdoiel/antenna/archives/2025/socal_north_2025.31.md

 ---

-## Canyon Fire containment grows as flames threaten power lines and force evacuations
+## All evacuations lifted Canyon Fire, as containment grows

-date: 2025-08-07, updated: 2025-08-08, from: The LAist
+date: 2025-08-07, updated: 2025-08-09, from: The LAist

 The Canyon Fire along the Ventura and Los Angeles county lines started Thursday afternoon amid a summer heatwave.